alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

 ⚠️ **Third Party Software**: Third Party hardware and software (Meta, ArborXR) are outside WPS control.
 Meta updates may cause unexpected functionality changes in VR systems.
 WPS monitors Meta and ArborXR releases to inform users of potential impacts and changes.

+⚠️ **Video Download Time**: Whenever a new instance or update of WildXR is required all associated videos must be downloaded to provide a smooth playback experience.
+Depending on the video library size and internet speed, this can take multiple hours.
+Please consider this when scheduling an update or planning for new WildXR installations.

 ## Prerequisites
 - A WiFi internet connection
 - Email account credentials associated with your VR setup *(may be provided by WPS)*